 Messing about on [or near] the water

-On the outskirts of Casteljaloux, there’s an Olympic sized, open air Swimming pool surrounded by sun loungers and sunshades that’s open throughout the summer.
+On the outskirts of Casteljaloux, there’s an Olympic sized, open air swimming pool, surrounded by sun loungers and sunshades that’s open in July and August.

 The canal de Garonne is about 10 minutes away, and you can follow its route by cycling the towpath, or driving close to the banks.
 France velo tourisme has some suggested routes for cyclists, or I can lend you a walking map that covers the local stretch.